 Why do we need to change what we do?

 At the moment we work primarily as organisations, leading and managing to deliver on our own priorities, as opposed to focusing on wider changes.
-This means that we have issues such as fragmented services and limited integration with non-health providers, some care pathways which are duplicated and a lot of situations where we react to patients' needs rather than proactively planning our services.
+This means that we have issues such as fragmented services and limited integration with non-health partners such as our local authorities and the voluntary sector much of which is based on a reactive approach to treating patients' needs rather than proactively planning and supporting their wellbeing.

 While we have collaborated as a system for several years, we need to ambitiously transform the way we deliver care to be sustainable and overcome the barriers we face.

-Over the last few years, we have experienced significant operational pressures, which you may well have experienced.
+Over the last few years, we have experienced significant challenges in providing the care that local people deserve.

 Our local system has faced financial challenges and, in 2018/19, had a deficit of £59m.
 Over the coming years, we expect both our overall population size and the cost of care to grow, so we will not have enough funding to maintain our quality and access levels.
 We therefore need to look at how we work, what we do and how we fund our services to try and minimise the impact of the shortfall in funding.